top of page

 The Play Museum and Maker’s Lab were created by two people who believe creativity isn’t just for childhood — it’s a way of living and learning at every age.

-Then Matt — a builder, problem-solver, and the kind of person that turns ideas into reality — brought in the laser cutters and 3D printers and created the Maker’s Lab.
-Matt values learning by doing — trying, failing, adjusting, and trying again — because real understanding comes from real experience.
+Then Matt — a builder, problem-solver, and the kind of person that turns ideas into reality — brought in the laser cutters and the 3D printers, and opened the Maker’s Lab in 2025.
+Once a baker by trade, he is now a maker.
+He is all about his love of tools and making.
+Matt is a puzzle box enthusiast and big fan of Legos (particularly Lego puzzle boxes).
+He values learning by doing — trying, failing, adjusting, and trying again — because real understanding comes from real experience.
 With a love for tools, design, and figuring out how things work, he helps transform imagination into things you can actually build.

-Together, we created the Play Museum and Maker’s Lab.
+two peole who are very in youch with their inner childs.
+And Together, we created the Play Museum and Maker’s Lab.
 For us, it's more than a business — it’s a shared experiment in creativity.
 Music, art, engineering, design, invention, and play all under one roof.
-It’s a place where both kids and adults can explore, experiment, tinker, learn, create, build, and play.
+It’s a place where both kids and adults can feel a sense of wonder, stimulate their curiosity, explore, experiment, tinker, learn, create, build, and play.

 Welcome to the Play Museum and Maker’s Lab — where curiosity leads, ideas grow, and imagination turns into something real.